Trades Training

 Who is eligible for the program?

-This program is for women and people with lived experience as a woman, over the age of 18, who live in Alamance, Chatham, Durham, Orange or Wake counties in North Carolina.
+This program is for women and people with lived experience as a woman, over the age of 18, who live in Alamance, Chatham, Durham, Johnston, Lee, Orange or Wake counties in North Carolina.
 Participants must be legally authorized to work in the US and have a high school diploma or GED.

 Will I be able to get a job after the program?